karljohns0n/centos-postinstaller/README.md

-# CentOS 6 & 7 post-installation and useful scripts
+# CentOS Post-Installation and useful scripts
 ### by Karl Johnson -- karljohnson.it@gmail.com -- kj @ Freenode

 CentOS post-installer was originally a script that I use when provisioning fast Xen and OpenVZ servers so it works well with OpenVZ/Xen official templates.
 It takes very few minutes to have an optmized OS and a full LEMP stack (latest Nginx, PHP, MySQL and PageSpeed versions) installed with a first Website configured.
 I haven't maintained those scripts a lot since CentOS 7 release but I should start working on it soon after I publish it from private BitBucket to public GitHub.
 Run only the post-installation script on a brand new VM.
 It has been used in production for 2 years now!